GoogleCloudPlatform/community/tutorials/monitoring-dashboard-from-bq/index.md

 1. In the **Find resource type and metric** field, enter `sales-demo`.
 1. Select the metric that starts with `custom.googleapis.com/sales-demo`.

-    You might have to refresh the page to see the metric name.
+    You might need to refresh the page to see the metric name.

 1. For the resource type, enter `Global` and select the **Global** resource type.
 1. In the **Group by** menu, select **item**.